Autoimmune disease

 Is an autoimmune disease treatable?

 Although medications are available for many autoimmune diseases, autoimmunity is not curable.
-The medications are used to suppress the symptoms or the overactive immune system.
+The medications are used to suppress the symptoms of the overactive immune system.
 Sometimes surgery may be recommended to remove badly damaged tissue.

 My approach to autoimmune disease